May 24, 2021

 The U.S. Army completed the construction of Pershing Hall in 1904 as a bachelor officers’ quarters (BOQ), replacing an earlier wooden BOQ that regularly caught fire and finally burned down in 1899.
 This building wasn’t just for bachelors, however.
 For several years in the 1910s and 1920s, it was the home to Mrs. Sue Merriman, a U.S. Army widow.
 As the manager of the Presidio Officers’ Club and co-founder of the Presidio Women’s Club, she played a key role in the post’s social life during World War I and for several years after.
 In 2012, the Presidio Trust opened the Inn at the Presidio, its first hotel in this building.
 Its rehabilitation received LEED Gold status and City of San Francisco recognition for its green building practices.
 The Inn at the Presidio is now a beloved San Francisco boutique hotel featuring 22 spacious accommodations, including 17 suites with original fireplaces.

-All but one of this row of seven brick barracks have been rehabilitated since 2009 and are currently used by the Lodge at the Presidio, The Walt Disney Family Museum, the Society of California Pioneers, Futures Without Violence, a restaurant, and assorted offices.
+All but one of this row of seven brick barracks have been rehabilitated since 2009 and are currently used by the Lodge at the Presidio, The Walt Disney Family Museum, Futures Without Violence, a restaurant, and assorted offices.
 The U.S. Army completed the five nearly identical barracks in the center of the row between 1895 in 1897 as it closed down small posts across the West and concentrated soldiers in better connected locations like the Presidio.
 They were a substantial improvement over the barracks Presidio soldiers had been living in before – with indoor plumbing, mess halls, kitchens, reading rooms, tailor shops, and barber shops.
 The barrack at the north end was built as a band barracks in 1909 and first housed the famous Third Artillery Band led by Bandmaster Armand Putz, an expert fencer.
 The one at the south end (built the same year) was last used by the U.S. Army as a band barracks for the equally famous Sixth U.S. Army Band, whose members at one time included the noted trumpeters Chet Baker and Herb Alpert.

 One of the most recent rehabilitation projects brought the Presidio Theatre back to life in 2019 as a community performing arts space, thanks to the efforts of the Margaret E. Hass Fund, in partnership with the Presidio Trust.
 The U.S. Army completed its construction in 1939 with funding from the New Deal era’s Works Progress Administration.
 It was the Presidio’s first dedicated movie theatre, although it also hosted some live events over the years, including performances of the radio shows of both Jack Benny and Bob Hope during World War II.
 The last movie the U.S. Army showed?
 Maverick, on August 28, 1994.